 Ian started climbing at the age of 5, and got his first pair of skis when he was 7.
-After a degree in physics, he decided that he really belonged in the mountains, and set about qualifying as a ski instructor.
+After studying physics at Sheffield, he decided that he really belonged in the mountains and set about becoming a ski instructor.

 His teaching career began at Nevis Range in the Scottish Highlands back in 2004.
 Since then he has taught skiing on three continents before settling in France.